ffund/tcp-ip-essentials/lab3/3-5-simple-bridge.md

 Scoll down and answer the questions in the "Exercise" subsection for your report.

-We will also answer the question posted in the textbook.
+We will also answer the question posed in the textbook.
 On node-1 and node-2, run

 ```
 sudo tcpdump -i eth1 -en ip proto 1 -w $(hostname -s)-bridge.pcap